briannhinton/designer-interview-questions/README.md

 # Designer Interview Questions

-This is a collection of interview questions to ask a new candidate, or to ask yourself.
-I plan on fleshing them out some more, and adding the answers I generally look for from a candidate.
+This is a collection of interview questions to ask a new candidate, or to ask yourself to prepare for an interview.

 See something wrong?
-Have a suggestion?
+Spelling mistake?
+Horrible grammar?
+Or simply have a suggestion?
 [Submit pull request.](https://github.com/mrbrianhinton/designer-interview-questions/pulls)

 ## Interview Questions

 ## Phone Questions

-1. Where are you from?

-2. Tell me about something you are passionate about?
+Q: Tell me about the journey to where you are now in your career?

+A: Looking for communication skills.
+Can you articulate your career?
+Remember they have your resume, and this is an opportunity to expand on it.
+Each job is a point in your journey.
+What happened along the way?

+---

-3. What is your background?
+Q: What is something you are passionate about?

+A: This doesn't have to be work related.
+It's good if this is personal.

 4. Describe your skillset?